Medium/opensource/README.md

 Hello, External Person!

 We at Medium are eager to work with you.
-For small changes&#8201;&mdash;&#8201;little bugfixes, correcting typos, and the like&#8201;&mdash;&#8201;please just submit pull requests to any of our projects.
-For larger changes, though, we have to ask you to jump through a little hoop.

-In particular, in order for us to accept any major patches from you, you will have to electronically sign a statement that indicates two things:
+In order for us to accept patches from you, you will have to electronically sign a statement that indicates two things:

 * You are willingly licensing your contributions under the terms of